adaptris/adaptris.github.io/_posts/2021-12-14-log4j-security-vulnerabilities.markdown

 For Interlok users, we re-released Interlok 4.3.0 with the latest patched Log4j2 binaries.
 If you downloaded Interlok 4.3.0 before the 13th of Decemember 2021, you should [re-download](https://development.adaptris.net/installers/Interlok/4.3.0/).
 All 4.x users should upgrade to the latest release.

-Note, if you're currently a 3.x user, then there are configuration changes to upgrade to v4.x
+Note, if you're currently a 3.x user, then there are configuration changes to upgrade to 4.x.

+If you're using the [interlok-build-parent](https://github.com/adaptris/interlok-build-parent) both the `v3` and `v4`  `build.gradle` have been upgraded to use the latest patched Log4j2 binaries.
+You should rebuild and redeploy.

 If you cannot upgrade, then the best solution is to manually patch all java libraries that start "log4j" in the "./interlok/lib/" and download the latest versions from maven, replacing the older libraries.

 For Interlok, these java libraries would be (including download link for the latest patched versions);

 * log4j-api.jar - [2.15.0 version](https://repo1.maven.org/maven2/org/apache/logging/log4j/log4j-api/2.15.0/log4j-api-2.15.0.jar)
 * log4j-core.jar - [2.15.0 version](https://repo1.maven.org/maven2/org/apache/logging/log4j/log4j-core/2.15.0/log4j-core-2.15.0.jar)
 * log4j-slf4j-impl.jar - [2.15.0 version](https://repo1.maven.org/maven2/org/apache/logging/log4j/log4j-slf4j-impl/2.15.0/log4j-slf4j-impl-2.15.0.jar)
 * log4j-1.2-api - [2.15.0 version](https://repo1.maven.org/maven2/org/apache/logging/log4j/log4j-1.2-api/2.15.0/log4j-1.2-api-2.15.0.jar)

 Alternatively, if you're running log4j versions 2.10.0 - 2.14.x, then you can disable these lookups by adding the following JVM switch;

 `log4j2.formatMsgNoLookups=true`